tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated.
-This field will be removed in a future release.
-DeprecatedStartupProbe indicates that the Pod this Step runs in has successfully initialized.
+<p>DeprecatedStartupProbe indicates that the Pod this Step runs in has successfully initialized.
 If specified, no other probes are executed until this completes successfully.
 If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.
 This can be used to provide different probe parameters at the beginning of a Pod&rsquo;s lifecycle, when it might take a long time to load data or warm a cache, than during steady-state operation.
 This cannot be updated.
 More info: <a href="https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes">https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes</a></p>
+<p>Deprecated: This field will be removed in a future release.</p>
 </td>
 </tr>
 <tr>